TERA: Self-Supervised Learning of Transformer Encoder Representation for Speech: Results

-The proposed TERA with \textit{liGRU} or \textit{MLP} outperform Masked Pre-trained Encoders~\cite{mpe} adapted on the same 100 hours of labeled data (9.68\%).
-In addition, with only 100 hours of labeled data we achieved comparable performance (7.96\%) with Masked Pre-trained Encoders~\cite{mpe} adapted on 360 hours of labeled data (7.83\%).
-The discrete version of BERT + vq-wav2vec~\cite{vq_wav2vec_ft} uses a two-step pre-training: first a discrete vocabulary of the data is learned from vq-wav2vec~\cite{vq_wav2vec}, and then a standard BERT~\cite{bert} is trained on these discrete units.
-With only a single step of pre-training, our methods achieve comparable results to the discrete BERT + vq-wav2vec~\cite{vq_wav2vec_ft} (4.5\%), and outperform the continuous version of BERT + wav2vec~\cite{vq_wav2vec_ft} (11.8\%).
-We argue that the two-step pre-training is computation-intensive not only during model building, but also at inference.
-The discrete BERT + vq-wav2vec~\cite{vq_wav2vec_ft} is built by stacking a standard BERT model~\cite{bert} of 12 Transformer Encoder layers~\cite{transformer} on top of vq-wav2vec~\cite{vq_wav2vec}, which consists of an 8-layer encoder network and a 12-layer aggregator network (or context network, as described in \cite{cpc}).
-In contrast, our \textit{base} model contains only 3 layers of Transformer Encoder layers and achieves similar ASR performance.
-Our small encoder architecture (3-layer) benefits for less requirement in computational cost, and has potential to run on edge devices during inference for downstream tasks.
+Here we also cite other work's performance to show that the WER achieved for the proposed method is within the expected range.
+The wav2vec 2.0~\cite{wav2vec2} large model achieves a high score of 2.3\%.
+However, we argue that it is consists of seven convolution blocks plus 24 transformer blocks.
+In contrast, our \textit{base} model contains only a 3-layer Transformer Encoder layers, which brings substantial low-footprint benefits.
+The massive wav2vec 2.0 model needs to be trained on 128 V100 GPUs, where the TERA model can be trained on a single GPU.
+The discrete BERT + vq-wav2vec~\cite{vq_wav2vec_ft} achieves a high score of 4.5\%.
+However, we argue that the two-step pre-training is computation-intensive during model training.
+First, a discrete vocabulary of the data is learned from vq-wav2vec~\cite{vq_wav2vec}, and then in the second step a standard BERT~\cite{bert} is trained on these discrete units.
+Also, the discrete BERT + vq-wav2vec~\cite{vq_wav2vec_ft} is built by stacking a standard BERT model~\cite{bert} of 12 Transformer Encoder layers~\cite{transformer} on top of vq-wav2vec~\cite{vq_wav2vec}, which consists of an 8-layer encoder network and a 12-layer aggregator network (or context network, as described in \cite{cpc}).
+Our small encoder architecture (3-layer) benefits from less computational cost and can run on edge devices during inference for downstream tasks.